mozilla/pkipolicy/rootstore/policy.md

 disable or remove a certificate if the CA operator demonstrates ongoing or egregious practices that do not maintain the expected level of service or that do not comply with the requirements of this policy.

+Mozilla MAY remove or disable a certificate if the CA operator has reoccurring incidents with the same underlying cause or failed to remediate the causes giving rise to incidents.

 Mozilla will take any steps we deem appropriate to protect our users if we learn that a CA operator has knowingly or intentionally mis-issued one